|[an error occurred while processing this directive]|| |

 The idea was to create an alternative to Ipanema residents and visitors to what was then becoming a more commercial Samba Parade.
 This is an event that can be attended by the whole family - including the children.
 Today Simpatia attracts as many as 20 thousand revelers.

 Rehearsals are always very popular, too.Copacabana and Leblon residents.
 T-shirts and bermudas are more commonly seen than the exquisite costumes worn by impossible drag queens at Banda de Ipanema.
 Many people go with groups of friends.
 If you are by yourself, make friends.

 Simpatia was born with a pedigree.
 It's first theme was composed by Aldir Blanc and Joao Bosco, and the first godmother was Isabel, a gold medalist of our Olympics volleyball team.
 The T-shirts that change in design every year, have been signed by artists of prestige, including Ziraldo and Lan.

 Albino Pinheiro, the patron of Banda de Ipanema, once referred to Simpatia as a "quality byproduct of the Banda".
-The name comes from Esmeraldo, a character in a book by Aldir Blanc, and it means something like cheerfulness is almost love (doesn't translate well, I know...).
-So put on your happy face, join in and, who knows, love may be on your way!
+The name comes from Esmeraldo, a character in a book by Aldir Blanc, and it means something like cheerfulness is almost love (doesn't translate well).
+Put on your happy face, and join in!

 Simpatia marches twice every year.
 The first time is a on Saturday a week before Carnival.
 The second time is on Carnival Sunday.
 This is the same day that another band named Que Merda é Essa? takes over cross-street Garcia D'Ávila.
 To avoid a poeple jam they transfered the smaller band from Garcia to the morning.